amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 **Note:** If you're interested in ECM and want to get involved with an open-source project to design a useful desktop-scale machine, send me a message on Discord.

 **Note 2:** If you have experience with ECM, you will surely see that I am flying by the seat of my pants, making tons of (likely wrong) assumptions that could be rectified with the right reading material.
-Feel free to let me know in the comments where I can make improvements!
+Feel free to let me know in the comments how I can make improvements!

-## Cookie Cutters and Rubber Stamps
+## Stamps and Cookie Cutters

 Electrochemical machining (ECM) is an unusual way of machining hard metals.
 If you're familiar with electroplating, it's like that, but in reverse.
 Instead of adding metal to the surface of an object, you remove it in a controlled manner.
 ECM is used to cut tiny parts very accurately (micromachining), bore holes with very large aspect ratios, and create complex surfaces in hard metals.